Georg Solti

-Sir Georg Solti KBE (/dʒɔːrdʒ ˈʃɒlti/ jorj-_-SHOL-tee, [ˈʃolti]; born György Stern; 21 October 1912 – 5 September 1997) was a Hungarian-British orchestral and operatic conductor, known for his appearances with opera companies in Munich, Frankfurt and London, and as a long-serving music director of the Chicago Symphony Orchestra.
-Born in Budapest, he studied there with Béla Bartók, Leó Weiner and Ernő Dohnányi.
+Sir Georg Solti KBE (/dʒɔːrdʒ ˈʃɒlti/ jorj-_-SHOL-tee, [ˈʃolti]; born György Stern; 21 October 1912 – 5 September 1997) was a Hungarian-British orchestral and operatic conductor, known for his appearances with opera companies in Munich, Frankfurt, and London, and as a long-serving music director of the Chicago Symphony Orchestra.
+Born in Budapest, he studied there with Béla Bartók, Leó Weiner, and Ernő Dohnányi.
 In the 1930s, he was a répétiteur at the Hungarian State Opera and worked at the Salzburg Festival for Arturo Toscanini.
-His career was interrupted by the rise of the Nazis' influence on Hungarian politics and, being of Jewish background, he fled the increasingly harsh Hungarian anti-Jewish laws in 1938.
-After conducting a season of Russian ballet in London at the Royal Opera House he found refuge in Switzerland, where he remained during the Second World War.
+His career was interrupted by the rise of the Nazis' influence on Hungarian politics, and being Jewish, he fled the increasingly harsh Hungarian anti-Jewish laws in 1938.
+After conducting a season of Russian ballet in London at the Royal Opera House, he found refuge in Switzerland, where he remained during the Second World War.
 Prohibited from conducting there, he earned a living as a pianist.

 After the war, Solti was appointed musical director of the Bavarian State Opera in Munich in 1946.
-In 1952 he moved to the Oper Frankfurt, where he remained in charge for nine years.
+In 1952, he moved to the Oper Frankfurt, where he remained in charge for nine years.
 He took West German citizenship in 1953.
-In 1961 he became musical director of the Covent Garden Opera Company, London.
-During his ten-year tenure, he introduced changes that raised standards to the highest international levels.
-Under his musical directorship the status of the company was recognised with the grant of the title "the Royal Opera".
+In 1961, he became musical director of the Covent Garden Opera Company, London.
+During his 10-year tenure, he introduced changes that raised standards to the highest international levels.
+Under his musical directorship, the status of the company was recognised with the grant of the title "the Royal Opera".
 He became an honorary citizen of the coastal holiday town of Castiglione della Pescaia, and a British citizen in 1972.